-Low poly art, short for low polygon art, is a minimalistic art style used in video game design, animation, and illustration, which favors straightforward colors and geometry over details and life-like realism.
+Low poly art, short for low polygon art, is a minimalistic art style used in video game design, animation, and illustration.
+It favors straightforward colors and geometry over details and life-like realism.
 Originally a product of hardware limitations, it is now considered a style in and of itself, with its iconic blocky imagery gaining traction among artists and designers of today.

 So, how does an outdated graphics technique become one of the hottest fads in the 3D world?